dhmitry/qmk_firmware/keyboards/gmmk/gmmk2/p65/ansi/readme.md

 1. Build the firmware by running `qmk compile`.

-2. Put the keyboard into Bootloader mode by holding 'spacebar' and 'b' while plugging in the USB cable.
+2. Put the keyboard into Bootloader mode by holding 'Esc' while plugging in the USB cable.

 3. Flash the firmware by running `qmk flash`.